hbeni/fgcom-mumble/client/plugin.spec.md

 ### UDP client interface
-The plugin can send information via an UDP interface to third party software at max 10Hz on localhost UDP port **19991**.
+The plugin can send information via an UDP interface to third party software at max 10Hz to localhost UDP port **19991**.

 The packet format is similar to the UDP input format: a simple `Key=Value` ASCII string.
 Values are separated using comma, each packet is terminated by newline.
 If there is not data to send, nothing will be transmitted over the wire.
+Unknown fields or empty ones (eg. `Field=`) are to be ignored when parsing.

 #### RDF data
-While the plugin receives a signal on a radio, it will send RDF packets.
+While the plugin receives a signal trough a RDF-enabled radio (`COM`*n*`_RDF=1`, see *Plugin input data* above), it will send RDF packets.
 Absence of RDF data means that there is currently no such transmission.

 RDF data is composed with the following fields.
 As the possibility exists that several parallel transmissions are received, the ID *id* is put before the fields.